 \subsection{Hardware and Statistical Analysis}

-All batch experiments were performed on 3 Nvidia 1080Ti GPUs.
-Statistical analysis and other machine learning experiments were performed on an AMD Ryzen 7 7800x3D CPU.
-All code was written in Python 3.8.
-Statistical analysis was performed in Python.
-Mean absolute error for all measurements was calculated according to Equation \ref{mae}.
-Bland Altman plots were used to compare the pixel level measurements predicted by the deep learning models to the measurements derived from the human annotations.
-For each periorbital measurement, the mean was plotted against the difference between the human and deep learning prediction.
-The mean difference and the 95 percent limits of agreement (mean difference ± 1.96 standard deviations) were calculated.
-The percentage of measurements falling outside the limits of agreement was also computed.
+All deep learning experiments were performed on three NVIDIA 1080Ti GPUs.
+Classical machine learning models and statistical analyses were conducted on an AMD Ryzen 7 7800x3D CPU.
+All code was implemented in Python 3.8.

+Mean absolute error (MAE) for periorbital measurements was calculated according to Equation \ref{mae}.
+Bland–Altman plots were used to assess agreement between model-predicted and human-annotated distances.
+For each measurement, the mean difference and 95\% limits of agreement (mean ± 1.96 standard deviations) were computed.
+The percentage of samples falling outside the limits of agreement was also reported.